kmb40/aws-bootcamp-cruddur-2023/README.md

 | https://aws.cloudprojectbootcamp.com/  |

 ### Target Audience
-The goal of this bootcamp is to help students who have acquired associate-level knowledge and are at a point where they realize they need a cloud project on their resume, to progress their career goals.
+The goal of this boot camp is to help students who have acquired associate-level knowledge and are at a point where they realize they need a cloud project on their resume, to progress their career goals.
 <img src="/assets/tech-gap.png" width=450>
 https://docs.google.com/document/d/19XMyd5zCk7S9QT2q1_Cg-wvbnBwOge7EgzgvtVCgcz0

 ### Install
-This Bootcamp can be attempted following the videos, levergaging the journal and the cloud documentation around the web.
+This Bootcamp can be attempted following the videos, leveraging the journal and the cloud documentation around the web.
-**NOTE:** There was a Discord and frequent Office hours with the Intructor which you likely wont be able leverage.
+**NOTE:** There was a Discord and frequent Office hours with the instructor which you likely won't be able to leverage.

-### Prerequsite Knowledge
+### Prerequisite Knowledge
 https://docs.google.com/document/d/19XMyd5zCk7S9QT2q1_Cg-wvbnBwOge7EgzgvtVCgcz0/edit#heading=h.uky4go531gtq

-### Prerequsite Technologies
+### Prerequisite Technologies
 https://docs.google.com/document/d/19XMyd5zCk7S9QT2q1_Cg-wvbnBwOge7EgzgvtVCgcz0/edit#heading=h.msn4ccevl799

 #### [Cruddur.net Home](http://cruddur.net)